TrashUwU/PokeAssistant/README.md

 A Pokétwo Hack/Assistant Bot to help you with catching Pokémons on Pokétwo.
 No auto-catcher for now, because it's against Discord TOS, TwT.
 ## Information
 PokéAssistant is a bot aimed to help Pokétwo players.
 It will tell you what Pokémon it is whenever Pokétwo spawns one (Free) and will also ping a role if rare pokemons spawn (Premium Only).
 As such, you no longer have to rack your brains or even search Google.
 Sometimes, you may just miss a rare Pokémon like this.
+### License
+PokéAssistant does not have a license.
+This means, you do `NOT` have permission to redistribute or modify this code.
+Since there is no license, I retain all rights to the source code and no one shall reproduce, distribute, or create derivative works from it.
 ### Developer
 TrashUwU#8019

 ![](https://cdn.discordapp.com/attachments/735938202782924952/831890258223956018/20210414_195332.jpg)